-In accordance with governing law, the real and personal property owned or controlled by the University is subject to the jurisdiction of the University of Arkansas at Pine Bluff Police Department.
-University Police officers shall be the first responding authority for the enforcement of all State of Arkansas traffic laws as well as the first responding investigating authority for all calls requiring or requesting police service on the real and personal property owned or controlled by, and contiguous and adjacent to the University to include any highway, street, alley, or right-of-way.

-The University Police Department's jurisdiction does not extend to private property not owned or under the control of the University.
-The University Police Department will have concurrent jurisdiction with the Pine Bluff Police Department over any locations falling within the reporting requirements of the Campus Security Act of 1990, as amended.
+In accordance with governing law, the real and personal property owned or controlled by the University is subject to the jurisdiction of the UAPBPD.
+University Police officers shall be the first responding authority for the enforcement of all State of Arkansas traffic laws as well as the first responding investigating authority for all calls requiring or requesting police service on the real and personal property owned or controlled by, and contiguous and adjacent to the University to include any highway, street, alley, or right-of-way comprising and within the perimeter of the "box."
+The Department's jurisdiction does not extend to private property not owned or under the control of the University which is adjacent to the areas within the "box" as follows: